alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you achieve?
 * Got invited to Future Festival in Slovakia!
+  * EK - This is amazing news!
+Congrats!
+Make sure to shout about this in TPS and Turing! :rocket:
 * Did a video interview recording for scholar KP
 * Did some scholar celebration event planning with SM- need to try and carve out some time to work on it as keeps getting pushed
 * AI Pathology Event Planning

 #### What did you struggle with?
 * Bit of back and forth with PPIE members that SB and BT helped me sort
+  * EK - Well done fro escalating this issue - this is exactly how to handle it.
 * Me and AP met for shadowing but were both quite frazzled so have moved it further down the line
+  * Ek - it's fine to make this minimal if you are both busy.

 #### What would you like to work on next week?
 * Try and send out newsletter